ALERT * * * Happy Holidays from the iLab Support Team * * *

-As of August 2025, we have 16 shared research facilities online!
+As of October 2025, we have 33 shared research facilities online and expect to have 38 by the end of 2025!

 Please review our new Shared Facilities webpage and the iLab training material available in the “Using Core Facilities” section.